nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Fire and Forget ##

-This requires that both the acknowledgement flags in the handling specification extension are set to "false" or not to be present.
-This would normally never return any response, however in some error circumstances where the acknowledgement flags cannot be read a response as illustrated will be returned.
+This requires that both the acknowledgement flags in the handling specification extension are set to "false" or not be present.
+This would normally never return any response, however in some error circumstances where the acknowledgement flags cannot be read a response will be returned as illustrated.

 <a href="images/explore/Typical_sequence_1.png" target="_blank" style="width: 100%;max-width: 100%;"><b>Click to open in new window</b></a>